Why GPU Quotas Kill Creators Before Content Flows

-Theory of Constraints says focus on the active bottleneck.
-At 3M DAU, demand (latency) is still active per Protocol Choice analysis.
-So why discuss supply now?
-Because preparing the next constraint while solving the current one prevents gaps.
-GPU quota provisioning takes weeks.
-If we wait until demand is solved to start supply-side infrastructure, creators experience delays during the transition.
-The investment in Part 3 is strategic preparation, not premature optimization.
+“But wait,” says the careful engineer, “Theory of Constraints says focus on the active bottleneck.
+Demand is still active - why discuss supply now?”
+Because GPU quota provisioning takes weeks.
+If you wait until demand is solved to start supply-side infrastructure, creators experience delays during the transition.
+This investment is strategic preparation, not premature optimization.

 Prerequisites: When This Analysis Applies